JoaquinAmatRodrigo/skforecast/docs/README.md

 + Create recursive autoregressive forecasters from any regressor that follows the scikit-learn API
 + Create direct autoregressive forecasters from any regressor that follows the scikit-learn API
 + Create multi-time series autoregressive forecasters from any regressor that follows the scikit-learn API
++ Create multivariate autoregressive forecasters from any regressor that follows the scikit-learn API
 + Include exogenous variables as predictors
 + Include custom predictors (rolling mean, rolling variance ...)
 + Multiple backtesting methods for model validation